What’s the Difference Between the Toyota Land Cruiser and Sequoia?

 Toyota is known for its variety of functional, everyday vehicles.
-But if you want a larger than life, adventure-ready option, you might be intrigued by the Toyota Land Cruiser or the Sequoia.
+But if you want a larger-than-life, adventure-ready SUV, you might be intrigued by the Toyota Land Cruiser or the Sequoia.
 But what are the differences between these two SUVs?

-The Toyota Land Cruiser is technically a luxury model
+The major difference between the Land Cruiser and Sequoia is luxury

 Even though it wears a Toyota badge, the Land Cruiser is technically a luxury vehicle; the 2020 model starts at $85,415.
 It competes with the likes of the Mercedes-Benz G-Class and the Lincoln Navigator.
 The 2020 Land Cruiser stands out in this year’s large luxury SUV class for its savory power and exceptional off-road capability.

 For its size, the Land Cruiser is notably smooth and energetic.
-This four-wheel-drive SUV gets its power from a 5.7-liter V8 that produces 381-hp and 401 pound-feet of torque.
+This four-wheel-drive SUV gets its power from a 5.7-liter V8 that produces 381 horsepower and 401 pound-feet of torque.
 An eight-speed automatic transmission is standard.

 Toyota’s Sequoia is far more attainable to buy new than the Land Cruiser.
-According to CR, the 2020 Sequoia ranges between $49,980 – $69,245.
+According to Edmunds, the 2020 Sequoia ranges between $49,980 and $69,245.
 Like the Land Cruiser, the Sequoia is a family-friendly SUV that’s also capable of off-roading adventures.

 The Sequoia has the same V8 engine that the Land Cruiser does, but it’s standard with a six-speed automatic.
 That said, the Sequoia isn’t as smooth on pavement and is known to jostle.
 It’s also worth mentioning that while the Sequoia can hit the trails, the Land Cruiser offers more off-road features.